 I believe that this aspect is quite clear to all of us.
 When you feel like you are living according to your own standards, life feels at its best.
 I don’t need to recite the studies that show how feeling your authentic self creates higher self-esteem, greater well-being, enhanced work performance, and helps to build better romantic relationships.
 It is very obvious in itself when it is happening.

 And yet, according to Jennifer Beer “authenticity is a slippery thing”.
 Although most people would define authenticity as acting in accordance with their own idiosyncratic set of values and qualities, research has shown that people feel most authentic when they conform to a particular set of socially approved qualities, such as being extroverted, emotionally stable, conscientious, intellectual and agreeable.
-This is the paradox of authenticity: in order to reap the many benefits of feeling authentic, you may have to betray your true nature” (Beer 2020).
+This is the paradox of authenticity: to reap the many benefits of feeling authentic, you may have to betray your true nature” (Beer 2020).

 How does this relate to you?